by Dr. Susanne Bennett

-- 1. Stay away from products claiming they use “nano-particles”, which can penetrate skin.
+- Stay away from products claiming they use “nano-particles”(between 1 to 100 nanometers), which can penetrate skin.

 - Stay away from synthetic estrogen compounds which appear under names such as Oxybenzone (benzophenone-3 and 4-methyl-benzylidene camphor (4-MBC), as well as other derivatives that are super free radical generators (causing skin damage) such as avobenzone, Parsol 1789, dioxybenzone, ethylhexyl p-methoxycinnimate, octyl methoxycinnamate, 2-ethylhexyl salicylate, Trolamine salicylate, homosalate, and PABA.

-- Also avoid: Vitamin A (retinyl palmitate), new research indicates that it can contribute to tumors and skin lesions.
+- Also avoid: Vitamin A (retinyl palmitate)- there is new research indicating that it can contribute to skin tumors and lesions.
 Insect Repellents are often added to sunscreen, but should also be avoided, considering they are well known neurotoxins.

 - Purchase cream-based products only.
 Avoid sprays and powders, as the vapors and particulates can easily be inhaled and irritate nasal passages and respiratory system.

 - Use SPF 15-50.
 Avoid high SPF above “50+”, as the FDA says these numbers are misleading

 - Before using any sunscreen or sunblock, test it by applying a small amount to your child’s wrist.
 If the skin turns red, itchy, or irritated within 20 minutes, try another brand.